-Black Friday sales are yet to really take off in Australia in the same they way they have in the US and UK, but experts says 2018 could be the year Australians start getting excited (spending).
+Black Friday sales in Australia are yet to really take off in the same they way they have in the US and UK, but experts says 2018 could be the year Australians start getting excited (spending).

 Black Friday falls on 23 November and Cyber Monday is 26 November.
 The term “Black Friday” was originally coined in the 1960’s by police in Philadelphia reporting on traffic congestion.
-In 2005 began the phenomena “Cyber Monday”, when marketers noticed a natural spike in online sales the Monday after Thanksgiving, so they decided to take advantage of the organic traffic and give the day a name.
+2005 began the phenomena “Cyber Monday”, when marketers noticed a natural spike in online sales the Monday after Thanksgiving, so they decided to take advantage of the organic traffic and give the day a name.

 In 2013, Apple decided to expand their Black Friday specials to their Australian market as well, but it seems back then Black Friday wasn’t yet on the radar down under.
 Five years later, more and more retailers have jumped on the bandwagon to turn the day into an event.